Traditional Plant-Based Cooking

 Storage

-Malt loaf can be wrapped in a layer of kitchen foil or greaseproof baking paper, and kept in a bread/ food bag or bread bin.
+Malt loaf can be wrapped in a layer of baking paper and a second layer of kitchen foil and kept in a bread or cake tin/bin.

 Store somewhere cool and dry, for 3-4 days.
-Older slices can be refreshed by placing in a warm oven for a few minutes to heat through.
-Or toast with a toaster appliance, or use a dry non-stick fry pan/skillet to toast each side.
+Older slices can be refreshed by placing in a warm oven or grill (broiler) for a few minutes to heat through.
+Or toast with a toaster machine or use a dry non-stick fry pan/skillet to toast each side.

-Malt bread can be frozen, as individual slices or as a whole loaf, for 2-3 months.
+Malt bread can be frozen as individual slices or as a whole loaf, for 2-3 months.
 Wrap up with food safe wrap.
-Slices will defrost quickly.
+Slices will thaw quickly.

 What is malt extract?

-Malt extract can provide valuable nutrition as it is a good source of energy, fibre, b vitamins, potassium, folate, antioxidants, and amino acids.
+Malt extract can provide some useful nutrition as it is a good source of energy, fibre, b vitamins, potassium, folate, antioxidants, and amino acids.
 The type of sugar within malt extract is maltose which breaks down quickly once consumed providing a quick source of energy.

-Although, malt has been around for thousands of years, it gained popularity used as malt extract during the early 1900s as a nutritional supplement for the kids of British working class parents.
+Although, malt has been around for thousands of years, it gained popularity used as malt extract during the early 1900s which was added to a Virol - a nutritional supplement designed for kids of British working class parents, as well as for pregnant women and invalids.
 The malt extract was used along with fish oil to combat nutritional deficiencies.

 Also, in the US during the late 1800s/early 1900s, malt extract was promoted by brewing companies to pregnant woman as a health tonic drink.

-Malt extract or more commonly known as barley malt extract or syrup can usually be found in health shops/wholefood stores.
-In the UK try your local health/wholefood shop or one of the chain stores such as Holland's and Barrett's or The Grape Tree.
-Or source it on Amazon UK or wholefoodsonline.co.uk.
+Malt extract, or more commonly known as barley malt extract/syrup, can usually be found in health shops and wholefood stores.
+In the UK try your local health or wholefood shop or one of the chain stores such as Holland's and Barrett's or The Grape Tree.
+Alternatively, it can be sourced on Amazon UK or wholefoodsonline.co.uk.

 In the US, malt extract may be more difficult to source but perhaps try a local home brew store as they often sell malt extract as it is a common ingredient for brewing alcoholic beverages.
 Or try the home brewing section at Walmart.
 Failing that Amazon.com has Potter's Herbal malt extract and the Meridien barley malt extract for sale [at the time of writing].